claroline/Claroline/Resources/doc/system_description.md

 Features
 ------------------------

-*	Independent system (separate Bundle)
+*	Tied up with Log system (log events can generate notification)
-*	Works with Listeners to create and store new notifications
+*	Works with Listeners to display notifications
 *	Builds a view template using the entity’s attributes
 *	Has its own translation domain (notification.lang.yml)
 *	To avoid system overload, only notifications that are less than 2 months old are stored.